Recent Blogs

 • Expect spiritual benefits to result from the fast.
 Remember that God rewards those who diligently seek Him (Heb 11:6).

-• In the early period of the fast you may experience unpleasant physical symptoms, such as a dizziness, headache, and nausea;
+• In the early period of the fast, you may experience unpleasant physical symptoms, such as dizziness, headache, and nausea;

 • Guard against constipation.
 Drink fluids such as water and fruit juices; avoid stimulants such as tea or coffee;

 • Break your time of fasting gradually.
 Begin with meals that are light and easy to digest.
-The longer you are fasting, the more carefully you will have to be about breaking it.
+The longer you are fasting, the more careful you will have to be about breaking it.

 Conclusion